 - Using a Prayer Journal to Listen to God

 Do you think a healthy human relationship could survive on those terms?
-Even the most secular (non-religious) person out there would probably agree that such a relationship would be completely one-sided, selfish, manipulative, controlling, and probably borderline abusive.
+Even the most secular (non-religious) person out there would agree that such a relationship with anyone would be completely one-sided, selfish, manipulative, controlling, and, most likely, borderline abusive.

 Signs that you might have this problem:

 - Stubbornness or Persistence in wrongdoing – an attitude of “I know I’m right and, no matter what, no one is going to convince me otherwise”.
-Or “I’m going to prove I know what I’m doing or die trying” – This attitude is wrong because it presumes that you believe you do not believe in the fact that you are human or capable of being wrong.
-It proclaims to God’s face that you think you know better than Him (and if you think about it, is that really what you believe?)
+Or “I’m going to prove I know what I’m doing or die trying.”
+This attitude is wrong because it presumes that you believe you do not believe in the fact that you are human or capable of being wrong.
+It proclaims to God’s face that “you know better than Him” (and if you think about it, is that really what you believe?)